 Egyptian faience is a ceramic material which creates bright colours.
 Photograph 2 shows a faience flowered tile.
 This sort of tile would have been found inside Egyptian houses and used to decorate door and window frames.

-- How do these items differ from the sort of objects you have at home today?
+- How are these items similar or different from the sort of objects you have at home today?

 - Can you think of any modern day versions of these items?